hail-is/hail/docs/Splitmulti.md

 Hail has infrastructure for representing multiallelic variants, but most analytic methods only support analyzing data represented as biallelics.
-Therefore, the current recommendation is to split multiallelics using the command `multisplit` when import a VCF.
+Therefore, the current recommendation is to split multiallelics using the command `splitmulti` when import a VCF.

-`multisplit takes no arguments.
-Example `multisplit`
+`splitmulti` takes no arguments.
+Example `splitmulti` command:
 ```
 $ hail import -i /path/to/file.vcf splitmulti write -o /path/to/file.vds
 ```